 Source: Virginia Department of Health Vital Statistics and Virginia Department of Education Fall Count

 Given that Virginia’s future kindergarten classes for the next five years have all been born, enrollment trends through 2023 can be projected with a relatively high degree of confidence.
 Over the next five years, statewide student enrollment is likely to decline moderately, though among Virginia’s regions, enrollment change is likely to be uneven.
 Enrollment in Northern Virginia should continue to expand, though at a much slower pace than in past years.
 Central Virginia and the Valley, which have become destinations for many families leaving Northern Virginia, will likely also experience small gains in student enrollment.
 In much of the rest of Virginia, enrollment decline is likely to accelerate over the next five years.
 Due to its larger population, Hampton Roads is expected to experience the largest numeric decline in student enrollment, while Eastern, Southside and Southwest will experience the largest percentage declines in student enrollment.
-By 2023, student in enrollment in Southwest Virginia will likely have declined by 19 percent since 2010.
+By 2023, student enrollment in Southwest Virginia will likely have declined by 19 percent since 2010.

 Source: Virginia Department of Education Fall Count.
 2018 to 2023 regional enrollment projected by the Weldon Cooper Center.